Visual Effect Innovations vs. NVIDIA Corporation – We think US8864304 and US9167235 could get Easily Invalidated

 The US’304, a continuation application, which claims priority to 23 Jan 2001, claims the method of viewing a video for an electronically controlled spectacle, comprising a frame, left and a right lens having a light and dark state, and a control unit which controls the state of the lenses.
 According to the complaint, NVIDIA’s 3D glasses have all similar features, thereby infringing US’304.

-The US’235, which is a continuation patent of US’304, claims the similar method, albeit having an enhanced scope [The claims of US’235 covers multiple states instead of the two states originally claimed in US’304].
+The US’235, which is a continuation patent of US’304, claims a similar method, albeit having an enhanced scope [The claims of US’235 covers multiple states instead of the two states originally claimed in US’304].
 Thus, according to the complaint, both the patents are infringed by NVIDIA.

 But when we came across this case, the first thought that came into our mind was- How could these patents be granted with a priority date as early as 2001?
 The concept itself was introduced in the 1970s, by the inventor of LCD shutter glasses Stephen McAllister.
-Further, a lot of companies like Sega, Nintendo, and Panasonic have already worked on the similar concept in the 80s and 90s.
+Further, a lot of companies like Sega, Nintendo, and Panasonic have already worked on a similar concept in the 80s and 90s.

 For quite some time, we have been conducting preliminary analysis on recent patent litigation cases to check if a plaintiff’s patent really holds water or not?
-You can access the other analysis conducted here: our take on recent patent litigation
+You can access the other analysis conducted here: our take on patent litigation

 Taking the cue, we conducted a preliminary analysis and found that there were really good chances of invalidating the patent.
-According to our analysis, there were multiple loopholes in the examination procedure which made it possible for grant of these patents.
+According to our analysis, there were multiple loopholes in the examination procedure which made it possible for the grant of these patents.

 Also, a lot of relevant prior art including non-patent literature was given a miss.
 According to our analysis, both US‘304 and US’235 could be easily invalidated.